benitomartin/birds-classification/README.md

-# birds_classification
+# BIRDS CLASIFFICATION 🦅

 <p align="center">
     <img src="sample_image.jpg" width="500" height="400"/>
 </p>

-This project has been developed as part of the [MLOps Zoomcamp](https://github.com/DataTalksClub/mlops-zoomcamp) course provided by [DataTalks.Club](https://datatalks.club/).
+This repository hosts a notebook featuring an in-depth analysis of 2 Pytorch EfficientNet models, along with an app deployment using Gradio.
+The following models were meticulously evaluated:

+- EffNetB0
+- EffNetB2

-The dataset used has been downloaded from [Kaggle](https://www.kaggle.com/datasets/hellbuoy/car-price-prediction) and a preliminary data analysis was performed (see [notebooks](/notebooks) folder), to get some insights for the further project development.
+The dataset used has been downloaded from [Kaggle](https://www.kaggle.com/datasets/gpiosenka/100-bird-species) and contains a set of 525 bird species.
+84635 training images, 2625 test images(5 images per species) and 2625 validation images(5 images per species).

-Below you can find some instructions to understand the project content.
-Feel free to clone this repo :wink: